gammu/gammu/docs/manual/gammu/index.rst

     .. option:: BOOKMARK file location

-        Read WAP bookmark from file created by :option:`gammu --backup` option and saves in Nokia format as SMS
+        Read WAP bookmark from file created by :option:`gammu backup` option and saves in Nokia format as SMS